The skinny on "spot reduction" if it's really possible

 Paired with a good diet (and really that’s something that is pretty personal and something that you’ll need to decide on depending on any pre-existing health conditions, personal goals, etc.), a consistent workout routine will help you burn the calories needed to shed fat.

-The general rule of the thumb is that as long as you’re burning more calories than you’re consuming, you’ll lose “weight” — bearing in mind that you also don’t want to be so under-calorie-d that you’re not sustaining any muscle growth, too.
+The general rule of the thumb is that as long as you’re burning more calories than you’re consuming, you’ll lose “weight” — bearing in mind that you also don’t want to be so under-calorie-d that you’re not sustaining all of your muscle groups, either.

 An added pound of muscle can increase your daily calorie burn by 15-30 calories.